abhishekmardiya/next16-commerce/STEPS.md

 - The next reported issue was excessive client side JS.
 - Check out this client-side Pagination.
 Client side due to nav status with a transition.Preventing default.
 This one is simple.
 - Remove loading spinner and transitions, replace with LinkStatus.
 A rather new nextjs feature, useLinkStatus.
 Like useFormStatus, avoid lack of feedback on stale navigation while waiting for the search param.
-Remove use client and excess code, see local pending state.
+Remove use client and excess code, see local pending state, using this also on the category links in the bottom here.
 - Revisit the WelcomeBanner.
 It's dismissing this with a useState(), and it has a motion.div animation.
 Switched to client side fetching with useSWR to make this interactive, multiple ways to fetch now with API layer, no types.
 - Also, we break separation of concerns by involving UI logic with data.
 Instead, let's extract a client component wrapper, and use whats referred to as the donut pattern.
 Cut all except top line of comp.
 New file bannerContainer: use client here, rename, children, wrapper.
 We won't covert the content of this to client because it's a prop, could be any prop.
 It's a reference to server-rendered content.
 - PersonalBanner switch to server fetching getDiscountData, isAuth and return general, and Delete API layer, no longer needed.
 Export WelcomeBanner with suspense.